Ryan Serhant

-Ryan Matthew Serhant (born July 2, 1984) is an American entrepreneur, tech CEO, investor, real estate broker, author, and reality television personality.
-He starred on Bravo's television series Million Dollar Listing New York for nine seasons, as well as on its spin-off Sell it Like Serhant.
-He is the star and executive producer of Owning Manhattan, a reality show on Netflix.
-He is also the founder and CEO of SERHANT, the American real estate firm.
+Ryan Serhant (born July 2, 1984) is an American real estate broker and reality television personality.
+He is founder and CEO of Serhant, an American real estate firm, as well as the lead and executive producer of Owning Manhattan, a reality show on Netflix.

 Early life and education

-Serhant was born in Houston, Texas.
-Serhant was raised in Topsfield, Massachusetts, on the North Shore of Massachusetts.

-Serhant attended the Pingree School and Hamilton College, where he majored in English literature and theater and was a member of the Delta Kappa Epsilon fraternity.
-After graduating in 2006, Serhant moved to New York City to launch an acting career, eventually starring as Evan Walsh in 19 episodes of As the World Turns.
+Serhant was raised in Topsfield, on the North Shore of Massachusetts.
+He attended the Pingree School and Hamilton College, where he majored in English literature and theatre.
+After graduating in 2006, Serhant moved to New York City to launch an acting career, eventually starring as Evan Walsh in As the World Turns.